KwesiLovesTech/KwesiLovesTech/README.md

-#### 👋 Hi, I'm Kwesi, an AWS Cloud / DevOps Engineer 💻.
+#### 👋 Hi, I'm Kwesi, a DevSecOps Engineer 💻.

-I love making cloud tech simple and sharing knowledge.
-Currently
+I enjoy simplifying cloud technology and security while sharing my knowledge with others.

-diving into AWS solutions, focusing on cloud architecture.
+Currently diving into AWS solutions, focusing on cloud security.

-Also into DevOps tools, Automation, and Cloud Security.
+Also into DevOps tools, Automation,Pentesting  and Cloud Security.

 <!--